sjbennett123/gloryforthefist/content/writing.md

 #### Synopsis

 The meat and potatoes of the write-up.
-Be as verbose as you can, and explain all the ins and outs of the adventure.
+Be as verbose as you can and explain all the ins and outs of the adventure.
 Someone should be able to run the module with just the information here.
-The rest of the write-up will make it really shine, but you will need to spell it out here.
+The rest of the write-up will make it really shine, but you will still need to spell it out here.

 #### Outcomes